hamzehkhazaei/EECS4222_Project_1/tutorials/01-requirements.md

 ```

 ## The 'eecs' user on Ubuntu VMs
 For some of the commands, you need to use `sudo` to run the command with the root access. `sudo` asks password from the user.
 By adding `eecs ALL=(ALL) NOPASSWD:ALL` at the end of the sudoers file, eecs user won't have to enter password each time using `sudo`.
+(Do the following part on all of the severs)

 ```sh
 # open sudoers file